 This type of lettuce is the most used in the presentation of golden tacos, toasts, and sandwiches, and the states of Guanajuato, Zacatecas, and Aguascalientes stand out in their production.

 The cultivation of lettuce began two thousand 500 years ago.
-The Romans had the habit of consuming it before going to bed, after an abundant dinner, in order to be able to better conciliate the sleep by its sedative effect, details the Sader in his blog.
+The Romans had the habit of consuming it before going to bed, after an abundant dinner, to be able to better conciliate the sleep by its sedative effect, details the Sader in his blog.